gshipley/enterprise_training/AdminTraining.md

 ###**Create the TodoService EJB bean**

-Next we will create a stateless EJB bean TodoService in the *com.todo.service package*.
-This bean will perform basic CRUD operation using *javax.persistence.EntityManager*.
+Next we will create a stateless EJB bean named *TodoService* in the *com.todo.service package*.
+This bean will perform basic CRUD operations using *javax.persistence.EntityManager*.
 Create a file named *TodoService* in the *src/main/java/com/todo/service* directory and add the following contents:

 	package com.todo.service;